Permafrost/TundraTN/SERVICES.md

   * TSV: `Tundra/tundra.csv:emit`
   * XML: `WmPublic/pub.xml:documentToXMLString`
   * YAML: `Tundra/tundra.yaml:emit`
-* `$content.identity` is an optional choice of mode for assigning a value to the `DocumentID` of the resulting bizdoc if no `DocumentID` is extracted:
-  * `UUID`: assigns a newly generated [UUID].
-  * `ULID`: assigns a newly generated [ULID].
-  * `SHA-512`: the algorithm used to calculate a message digest from the content.
-  * `SHA-384`: the algorithm used to calculate a message digest from the content.
-  * `SHA-256`: the algorithm used to calculate a message digest from the content.
-  * `SHA`: the algorithm used to calculate a message digest from the content.
-  * `MD5`: the algorithm used to calculate a message digest from the content.
-  * `MD2`: the algorithm used to calculate a message digest from the content.
 * `$content.type` is the MIME media type that describes the format of the  given content:
   * For [CSV] content, a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix, must be specified.